 As for my father, when he was four months old his mother died from insanity (according to her death certificate) caused by an extreme form of nutritional deficiency called pellagra psychosis.

-We do not know if she was suffering with this malady while she carried Daddy, or whether bringing the pregnancy to term took the last bit of her body’s resources and she succombed to the disease.
+We do not know if she was suffering with this mental illness while she carried Daddy, or whether bringing the pregnancy to term took the last bit of her body’s resources and she succombed to the disease.

 My father could have been raised by his mother’s Mormon relatives in Kingsport, Tennessee, but his father would not hear of it.
 Instead he was raised by his hellion of a grandmother who lived together with her two sons: Daddy’s father Hodge and his alcoholic brother.